Henryk Domski

-Henryk Stein-Domski (real name: Stein; pseud Kamiensky) (5 September 1883 – 26 October 1937) was a Polish communist politician and activist, who led the Communist Party of Poland in 1925, before being ousted and repressed as a suspected Trotskyist.
+Henryk Stein-Domski (real name: Stein; pseud Kamiensky; 5 September 1883 – 26 October 1937) was a Polish communist politician and activist.
+He led the Communist Party of Poland in 1925, before being ousted and repressed as a suspected Trotskyist.

 Career

 Domski was born into a middle class Jewish family in Warsaw, the son of a commercial agent.
 He never used the family name 'Stein' during years as a political activist.
-He joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), led by Rosa Luxemburg and Jan Tyszka. in Warsaw, in July 1904.
-In 1905-06, he ran the party organisation in the Praga district of Warsaw.
+He joined the Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL), led by Rosa Luxemburg and Jan Tyszka in Warsaw, in July 1904.
+In 1905–1906, he ran the party organisation in the Praga district of Warsaw.
 Arrested twice in 1906, he was interned in the Warsaw Citadel, until Match 1907.
-After his release, he moved to Lodz, but was rearrested and exiled to Chelyabinsk, in Siberia.
+After his release, he moved to Łódź, but was rearrested and exiled to Chelyabinsk, in Siberia.
 He escaped after four months.
-In 1908-1915, he lived in exile in Paris, Zurich, Cracow and Berlin.
+In 1908–1915, he lived in exile in Paris, Zürich, Kraków and Berlin.

 In 1911, Domski supported the rozlamovist, group, led by Yakov Hanecki and Karl Radek, who objected to Jan Tyszka's leadership style.
-When Vladimir Lenin moved to Cracow, where Domski, they collaborated in founding Pravda, and became close, despite a sharp disagreement on the issue of Polish independence, to which Domski shared Rosa Luxemburg's opposition.
+When Vladimir Lenin moved to Kraków, where Domski lived, they collaborated in founding Pravda, and became close, despite a sharp disagreement on the issue of Polish independence, to which Domski shared Rosa Luxemburg's opposition.

 Domski returned to Warsaw in 1915.
 He supported the Bolsheviks in 1917, and in December was a founder member of the Polish Communist Party, a member of its Central Committee, and one of its leading propagandists.
 In July 1919, he was arrested and imprisoned again in the Warsaw citadel After his release he was assigned by Comintern to work with the German Communist Party.